Lithill/New-Egg-Champion-Website/readme.md

 ![History Page First Design](assets/images/history-idea-1.jpg)
 ![History Page Second Design](assets/images/history-idea-2.jpg)

-The shop page was one of the last designed, so only has one early variation:
+The shop page was one of the last designed, so only has one early variation.
+It was decided that the phrase "There can be only one" could not be used on the website, as it is from Highlander:

 ![Shop Page First Design](assets/images/shop-idea-1.jpg)

+I took inspiration from the [MMA Fighting](	https://www.mmafighting.com/) website's navigation bar.
+Which you can see influenced the design in the later versions.

-I continued refining the design as I made the website, e.g., making the egg in the right-hand corner smaller, and making a footer for the social media icons.
+I continued refining the design as I made the website, e.g., shrinking the egg in the right-hand corner, and making a footer for the social media icons.
 Therefore, I do not have any images that show the final design.

 ### Colour Scheme